This is a step-by-step guide that covers everything you need to know about mooching for salmon, with all the information coming from experts.

-Mix it all together and place as many herrings as you need, or you can fit.
+I mix it all together and I place as many herrings as I think I need, or can fit in the container.
 Store in fridge or cooler overnight

 Hooks: One hook goes into the top part of the cut plug herring, and the other hook goes into the belly area.

-Cutting Board And Sharp Knife: Unless you cut and prep all your plug-cut herring at home, having a cutting board and sharp knife onboard is a good idea.
-Even if you prep your cut plug at home, your knife can make the necessary alterations to get the cut herring size right and make it spin properly.
+Cutting Board And Sharp Knife: Unless I cut and prep all my plug-cut herring at home, having a cutting board and sharp knife onboard is a good idea.
+Even if I prep my cut plug at home, my knife can make the necessary alterations to get the cut herring size right and make it spin properly.

-Be sure you have plenty of baits for everyone, and in case the fishing is hot and you go through a lot of baits fast.
+I also ensure I have plenty of baits for everyone on board, and in case the fishing is hot and I go through a lot of baits fast.

 3. When and Where to Find The Salmon

-These are a couple of tips to help you catch more salmon consistently and finding the baitfish is the key.
+These are a couple of tips to help anglers catch more salmon consistently and finding the baitfish is the key.

 Fish Where The Boats Are: The quickest way to find the salmon is to follow the boats!
 Look to see where the other boats are fishing, especially the charter boats and other moochers.
 Chances are they found the salmon or they know where the fish are, so go fish where they are.
 But be courteous, and stay out of their way if they are trolling.

-Use Your Sonar: Once you locate this area, either drive around looking for baitfish on the sonar.
+Use The Sonar: Once I locate this area, either drive around looking for baitfish on the sonar.
 Fish on top of the bait as much as possible.

-Set Up The Drift: Stop your boat upwind, or up-current of the spot you want to fish and start the boat drifting naturally.
+Set Up The Drift: Stop the boat upwind, or up-current of the spot I want to fish and start the boat drifting naturally.
 With no wind or no current, use the motor mooching method mentioned below.

 Pro Tip: The boat will naturally turn broadside to the wind.
-You want to face the wind and fish out of the windy side of the boat so you line if not directly below your boat, and so your line is always on a slight angle at all times.
+I want to face the wind and fish out of the windy side of the boat so my line is not directly below the boat, and so the line is always on a slight angle at all times.